decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 date: 2018-01-05
 title: State management
 description: Learn how the scene's state variables are updated and retrieved.
+redirect_from:
+  - /sdk-reference/scene-state/
 categories:
-  - sdk-reference
+  - development-guide
 type: Document
-set: sdk-reference
+set: development-guide
 set_order: 4
 ---

 The scene state is made up of a series of variables that change over time.
-The state changes by the occurance of [events]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-03-event-handling %}) in the scene.
+The state changes by the occurance of [events]({{ site.baseurl }}{% post_url /development-guide/2018-01-03-event-handling %}) in the scene.
 When the state changes, this retriggers the rendering of the scene, using the new values of the state.

 ![](/images/media/events_state_diagram.jpeg)